NokNokMLS/BigDoorWyamBlog/input/posts/2019-10-17-are-property-agents-a-waste-of-money.md

 **Is this worth 3 % of a sale price?**

-Assuming you are selling fro zl.
+Assuming you are selling for zl.
 500,000 that is zl.
 15,000 + VAT  ( zl.
 18,450 gross).
 That's a lot and if you add in the fact that the buyer may also be paying the same amount then that's almost 7.5 % in total of the available budget going to property agents.

 The answer really lies in your level of confidence in selling your own property, your access to the advertising portals, ability to correctly value your own property in a constantly moving market and the legal requirements and paperwork